 Harry asked her if it was okay if they explored it.
 Despite the way they made him feel sometimes, he liked them, overall, and the idea of being in love Hermione gave him all kinds of great feelings.
 The change he feared ultimately became his salvation.

-At first, they took it slow after 'the talk'.
+At first, they took it slow after 'the talk', as they ended up privately referring to it.
 It was easy, really easy, especially after his name came out of the cup.
 Everyone shunned him.
 They took walks around the lake.
 They talked about themselves, sharing themselves with each other in deeper ways than they ever did before.
 Harry discovered she was just as lonely as he was, though she had a better home life than he did.

-Harry opened his eyes from those nights.
-The sun had fully set.
+Harry opened his eyes, pulling away from thoughts of those nights.
+The sun had fully set, which meant it was time.
 He continued thinking as he turned from the beautiful sunset and robotically made his way to the Hospital wing.

 Harry spent most nights thereafter in her bed.
 He would sneak in through the hidden elf tunnels that catacomb the castle walls.
 A neat trick that Dobby had shown him and was apparently forgotten about by everyone but the little guys who used them.

 Dobby had told him they led everywhere throughout the castle.
-Harry had only used them to get access to the Girls Dorms and Hermione's bed.
 All through Fourth year, Harry snuck in and snuck out.
 Her dorm mates never found out, or if they did, they never told.
 She only snuck into his room once.
 Ron's snoring drove her barmy and she playfully yet firmly told him she wasn't going to do it again.